Washington’s Week 3 Preview: A faster start, defending deep shots come into focus vs. Browns

 Take the second quarter against Cincinnati, for instance: The Browns ran on eight of their first 12 plays, the last of which was a 13-yard run by Chubb, to set up Baker Mayfield’s play-action pass to Odell Beckham for a 43-yard touchdown.

 Rivera had a similarly effective running duo in Carolina, with Jonathan Stewart and DeAngelo Williams, who played off each other to wear down defenses.
-He knows the ripple effect a productive run game can have on the rest of an offense — and in turn, an opposing defense
+He knows the ripple effect a productive running game can have on the rest of an offense — and in turn, an opposing defense.

 “It throws you off,” Rivera said. “ … You’re constantly going in and out with these guys, [and] now you’ve got to find a rhythm on defense on how to approach this.”

 Injury report: This week’s focus is right tackle.
 Morgan Moses (hip) is questionable, but it would take a lot to keep him out; he hasn’t missed a start in five years.
-Rivera sounded optimistic this week, saying the team went out of its way to get Moses reps with Wes Schweitzer, the right guard replacing Brandon Scherff (MCL sprain).
+Rivera sounded optimistic this week, saying the team went out of its way to get Moses reps with Wes Schweitzer, the right guard replacing Brandon Scherff (medial collateral ligament sprain).
 If Moses can’t go, though, his replacement will either be Cornelius Lucas, signed this offseason, or David Sharpe, acquired in a trade late in camp.
 Lucas seems more likely to get the nod because while Sharpe has been inactive, Lucas has played seven special-teams snaps.

 Washington